The Club No One Wants To Belong To

 Please don’t get me wrong; the Jews of the Diaspora are wonderful, and they have given me and my family tremendous support over the past decade.
 But when it comes down to it, the people I really want holding my hand are the ones sitting right next to me.

 They are the ones whose families rush into bomb shelters in the middle of the night, and they are the ones who listen to somber music on Yom Hazikaron to remind them of those who are no longer with us.
 Between us, we communicate through an unspoken language.
 We just look at each other, and we know what the other is thinking and feeling.

 Every Israeli has a compelling story well worth listening to.
 Not all of them have perfectly happy endings, but, when you put them all together, they add up to what makes Israel the amazing nation that it is.
 Life isn’t always meant to be easy, and – more often than not – the hardships you go through make you appreciate what is really important and what must never be taken for granted.

 Although I still get teary-eyed when I see chayalim (soldiers) step off the bus on Fridays before Shabbat, and still find it difficult to make that switch from Yom Hazikaron to Yom Ha’atzmaut, I cannot imagine my home being anywhere else but here.

-I just hope and pray that the dreaded club I joined 10 years ago will soon be closed to new members.
+I just hope and pray that the dreaded club I joined all those years ago will soon be closed to new members.